 Escape rooms have become a team bonding classic.

 The max capacity of these rooms will vary.
-Most often they fit 3 to 5 people.
-If your team is any bigger, youâre most likely going to need to book multiple rooms.
+Most often, they fit 3 to 5 people.
+If your team is any bigger, youâre most likely going to need to book multiple rooms (which also ups the competitive nature to see who can escape first!)

 13. Bingo